CreggLab/CreggLab.github.io/index.md

 {% capture text %}

-<div style="text-align: center; margin-bottom: 30px;">Dive into our discoveries and see how the brain takes action!</div>
+Dive into our discoveries and see how the brain takes action!

 {%
   include button.html